At Sequal, we employ strategic communications to change hearts, minds, and policy.

 The New Frontier: Rural Organizing

 To build true power for working class families in Pennsylvania, Sequal understood that Pennsylvania United and its partners had to organize in the tipping-point rural counties that elected Donald Trump by thin margins in 2016.
 Sequal developed and implemented a consistent messaging framework that provided a worker-centered narrative that shifted away from Trumpism and toward the fight for affordable healthcare, union jobs, and fully funded public schools.
 Sequal helped generate press, created and launched digital ad campaigns, and developed on-message materials to help organize in these counties for two years.
-In the 2018 election cycle, the PA United coalition successfully helped flip Erie and Beaver Counties by margins as large as 10% and 15% respectively, and increased Democratic turnout in the city of Washington by nearly 50% from 2014 to 2018.
+In the 2018 and 2020 election cycles, PA United worked with a multiracial coalition to successfully flip counties Trump won and increase Democratic turnout.

 Increasing Vaccination Rates in Allegheny County